 Garlic Scape Pesto

-1 cup (or less) freshly grated Parmesan or other sharp Italian
+1 cup (or less) freshly grated Parmesan cheese or other sharp Italian

-1 to 2 tablespoons fresh lime or lemon juice, to taste
+1–2 tablespoons freshly squeezed lime or lemon juice, adjusted to taste

 1/4 pound roughly chopped scapes